Skip to main content Skip to navigation Skip to search Skip to footer

 • has been granted a current CLAC membership card; and

-• has their CLAC union dues paid up-to-date.
+• has their CLAC union dues paid up to date.

 • You have worked at least 1,500 hours per claim (within the last five years) with a CLAC signatory employer who contributes to a CLAC apprenticeship education-related fund.
 Check your collective agreement or ask your steward or representative if your employer contributes.